mozilla/remote-settings/docs/adr/adr_001_behaviour_invalid_signature.md

 Unlike the current implementation, which merges the diff locally, then clears the DB if invalid, then retries with the full dataset, then clears if invalid again and restores local dataset or dump, this solution would involve a lot less write operations and would be more efficient when synchronization errors happen.

 However, unlike the current implementation which verifies signatures after storing, this solution would not verify integrity on what is actually stored in the local DB.
 Even if the code that applies diffs [is relatively straightforward](https://searchfox.org/mozilla-central/rev/ea1234192518e01694a88eac8ff090e4cadf5ca4/services/settings/Database.jsm#129-154), there is still a chance of having a discrepancy between what is computed in memory and what is executed in the IndexedDB code.
+For collections that explicitly require tamper protection, we already have `.get({verifySignature: true})`.

 Since we would store the data in a single IndexedDB transaction, we should be safe with regards to storage shutdown, crash, or interruptions.